rafaelpcarneiro/group_stochastic_matrices/README.md

+# Group of stochastic matrices (a very brief introduction)

 Given a group of stochastic matrices G with real entries, i.e., a subgroup of the general linear group GL_n (group that all nxn matrices are invertible) whose all rows sum to 1,